jblanked/awesome-pico-calc/README.md

-# Awesome Pico Calc
+# Awesome PicoCalc
-A curated collection of Awesome resources for the Pico Calc device.
-If you're new to Pico Calc, start with the Getting Started guide.
+A curated collection of Awesome resources for the PicoCalc device.
+If you're new to PicoCalc, start with the Getting Started guide.

 ## Resources
 - [Official Documentation](https://github.com/clockworkpi/PicoCalc)